Table of Contents:

 let immutable_question = "How" + " are " + "you?"

-In Swift, strings are mutable.
+var.
 However, if you declare a string to be a constant (keyword

-let), then it is immutable.
+let), then it cannot be changed.

 The following special characters can be used to append to a String variable.